AtomicTessellator/fhi-vibes/docs/Tutorial/7_green_kubo_intro.md

 heavy noise at its tail.
 Therefore, a cutoff time $t_0$ is chosen to avoid the statistical fluctuations.

-For a robust identification of the cutoff time, we first reduce noise by discarding the non-contributing term in atomic stress tensor
+A robust and parameter-free method for reducing the noise and identification of the cutoff time is introduced in this paper [[Knoop2023PRB](references.md#Knoop2023PRB)].
+In this method, we first reduce noise by discarding the non-contributing term in atomic stress tensor
 $\delta \boldsymbol{\sigma}_I(t) = \boldsymbol{\sigma}_I(t) - \langle \boldsymbol{\sigma}_I(t) \rangle$,
 and in heat flux $\delta \boldsymbol{J}(t) = \boldsymbol{J}(t) - \langle \boldsymbol{J}(t) \rangle$.